patriciosanchezh/shop/README.md

     ```
 *All this info you can find in your email, configurations.
 Some servers require a previous configuration in its site.
 By example, I used a scholar email server.

+* The database with users and customers will be in api/config/database/db.sqlite.
+If you what a clean database type

+    ```
+    (venv) flask-rest-api/src $ rm api/config/database/db.sqlite
+    ```

+Each time you use the app you get the last database.
+It's possible to connect wit a sql server too.

 * Now you are ready to run it.

     On your terminal, run the server using this one simple command: